 About posterior cortical atrophy

 It is not known whether posterior cortical atrophy is a unique disease or a possible variant form of Alzheimer’s disease.
 In many people with posterior cortical atrophy, the affected part of the brain shows amyloid plaques and neurofibrillary tangles, similar to the changes that occur in Alzheimer’s disease but in a different part of the brain.
-In other people with posterior cortical atrophy, however, the brain changes resemble other diseases such as Lewy body dementia or a form of Creutzfeldt-Jakob disease.
+In other people with posterior cortical atrophy, however, the brain changes resemble other diseases such as dementia with Lewy bodies or a form of Creutzfeldt-Jakob disease.
 Most cases of Alzheimer’s disease occur in people age 65 or older, whereas the onset of posterior cortical atrophy commonly occurs between ages 50 and 65.

 There is no standard definition of posterior cortical atrophy and no established diagnostic criteria, and so it is not possible to know how many people have the condition.
 Some studies have found that about 5 percent of people diagnosed with Alzheimer’s disease have posterior cortical atrophy.
 However, because posterior cortical atrophy often goes unrecognized, the true percentage may be as high as 15 percent.
 Researchers and physicians are working to establish a standard definition and diagnostic criteria for posterior cortical atrophy (PDF).